-Career Management Step #1: Find Your Core Competencies
+Career Management Step #1: Find Your Core Competencies.

 What does this mean in practice?
 Well, there are three components to it (Figure 2).
 Firstly, you need to find your core competencies.
-Watch out: these competences don’t necessarily need to have much to do with the professional activities that you are spending the most time on at work!
+Watch out: these competencies don’t necessarily need to have much to do with the professional activities that you are spending the most time on at work!

 Core competencies can be those of your talents that you would never place on your resume, such as “the ability to listen,” “strong work ethic,” or “the ability to learn something new in every situation, even while standing in a queue to a grocery store.”
-It’s not necessarily what you communicate to the hiring manager in the recruitment process – it’s what you know about yourself, and what helps you make career decisions.
+Core competencies will give you a competitive advantage in the job market.

-Career Management Step #2: Find The Right Role To Play
+Career Management Step #2: Find The Right Role To Play.

-Secondly, you need to know what is your preferred role towards other people, or, in other words, your value-building profile.
+Secondly, you need to know what is your preferred role toward other people, or, in other words, your value-building profile.
 You already know what you enjoy doing at work—but in what role?
 Are you a type of a role model?
 Or rather, a highly-specialized problem-solver?
 Or perhaps, a contributor that prefers to solve problems in teams and build projects from the back seat?

 Please also find more information dedicated to discovering your profile as a value builder in the blog post “How Do We Build Value in the Job Market?
 Alfred Adler’s Theory and How You Can Profit From It.”

-Career Management Step #3: Find Your Tribe
+Career Management Step #3: Find Your Flock.

 Or perhaps, you decide to launch your own business.
 You will only be appreciated in an environment where others share your values, your strong work ethic, and your attitude to life and work.
-Please also find more information dedicated to looking for your tribe in the blog posts “Find Your Tribe” and “Safety vs Freedom: The Landscape of Post-PhD Careers.”
+Please also find more information dedicated to looking for your tribe in the blog posts “Finding Your Flock As a PhD” and “Safety vs Freedom: The Landscape of Post-PhD Careers.”

 Please cite as:

 Bielczyk, N. (2021, July 10th).
-3 Steps To Find Your Edge in the Job Market: On the ODYSSEY Model.
-Retrieved from http://ontologyofvalue.com/all-posts/career-management-for-professionals-with-strong-work-ethic-how-to-find-your-edge-in-the-job-market-in-three-steps/
+3 Steps To Find Your Edge in the Job Market: On the Ontology of Value® Model.
+Retrieved from https://ontologyofvalue.com/career-management-for-professionals-with-strong-work-ethic-how-to-find-your-edge-in-the-job-market-in-three-steps/